 #3.
 Please don’t ask me to type a lot

 One good way to ensure a successful checkout is to make it quick.
-Five different address lines and three different street lines are not part of my shipping address.
-Also, phone numbers and fax machines are the 90s already.
+For example, five different address lines and three different street lines are not part of my shipping address.
+Also, phone numbers and fax machines are in the 90s already.

 Checkout is a way of getting the most basic data required to ship.
 This means email, shipping/billing address, and payment.
-Anything more is turning your checkout into a survey, and you know how people react to online surveys.
+Anything more turns your checkout into a survey, and you know how people react to online surveys.

 One of the best checkouts with minimal info asked comes from Herschelsupply’s shop.